cladam/cladam.github.io/_projects/ilseon.md

 ### Overview

-`Ilseon` is a minimalist executive-function assistant built to reduce mental noise and help you focus on one thing at a time.
-I created it after years of struggling with time blindness, task paralysis, and the overwhelm that comes from traditional productivity apps.
+`Ilseon` is a minimalist executive-function assistant designed to reduce mental noise and help users focus on one thing at a time.
+The tool was created to address the common challenges of time blindness, task paralysis, and the overwhelm often associated with traditional productivity apps.

-Most to-do apps only made things worse.
-Endless lists, constant switching, and too many features left me more scattered than before. `Ilseon` is my attempt to build the quiet, predictable tool I _actually needed_, one that filters down to a single clear point of action.
+Many existing to-do applications can be counterproductive, with endless lists, constant switching, and feature bloat contributing to distraction. `Ilseon` was developed as a quiet, predictable alternative, designed to filter the user's attention down to a single, clear point of action.

 ### Key Features: